What is FOIR - L&T Finance

 For a business or professional, even a single dishonoured cheque can have multiple consequences:

-• Reputation Loss: Clients and partners may lose trust
+• Reputation Loss: Clients and partners may lose trust, which is crucial for business relationships.

 What to Do if a Cheque is Dishonoured?